-- For more extensive information on Disasters and Financial Planning, download this PDF planning guide from the Red Cross.
+- For more extensive information on Disasters and Financial Planning, get the Red Cross Disaster Financial Planning Guide.

 If you are just going back to your home, you may need to focus on what documents you need to find and take with you.
 If you are lucky enough to not be affected (this time), you may also want to put together essential documents that you can grab if you need to evacuate quickly.
 Here’s a few things that could be extremely important:

 - Online passwords

 - Check book, savings passbook, other sources of financial assets